-For this ambitious defense buildup to happen, Trump and his defense secretary must increase job openings and opportunities for volunteers to get into the service.
+For this ambitious defence buildup to happen.
+Trump and his defence secretary must increase job openings and opportunities for volunteers to get into the service.

 In figures, Trump wants an army with 60,000 active soldiers and 12,000 additional Marines for his infantry and battalion tanks.
 For sailors, there’s an unspecified number of required people to man the less than 80 ships and tanks the government plans to build in the next coming years.

 With these numbers, it isn’t surprising why the budget for the Department of Veterans Affairs increased by as much as 6%.

 In addition to filling in the vacant positions, the budget will also be of great benefit to the veterans.
 Especially those that need access to doctors and other support services.
 They may even be allowed to consult doctors that aren’t within the restrictions of the Department of VA.

 One of the key central policies of the administration is to enforce stricter immigration laws and deport people who are undocumented.
 For this reason, you should expect detention centres and government prisons to experience an increase in their revenues.
 Especially since there are an estimated 11 million people that need to be moved out of the country.